avishai111/One-Class-Learning-with-Adaptive-Centroid-Shift-for-Audio-Deepfake-Detection/README.md

   - This is expected due to the range of cosine similarity between `-1` and `1`.

 ## 📄 Citation
-If you use this implementation in your research, please consider citing the following paper:
+This github implementation based on the following paper:

 ```
 @inproceedings{kim24b_interspeech,